The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 1.2 Leadership of Learning

-Form a reading leadership group who input into your action plan and meet regularly to discuss progress and ideas, ensuring learners are at the heart of your Reading Schools development, all year groups have some sort or representation, staff and learners work together to discuss and implement changes.
+Form a reading leadership group who input into your action plan and meet regularly to discuss progress and ideas to ensure learners are at the heart of your Reading Schools development; all year groups have some sort of representation; staff and learners work together to discuss, agree and implement changes.

 The leadership group must: